East Vale & Abingdon Branch

 The Sack House at The Wharf

-The sack house at Mill Street, Wantage, Oxon OX12 9GF is open from Easter to the end of November on the 1st and 3rd Saturday of each of month from 10am-2pm (currently closed due to COVID-19 restrictions).
-The small building stood at the entrance to the canal wharf.
+The Sack House Museum is located off Mill Street, Wantage, OX12 9GF.
+This small building stood on the edge of what was a large canal basin in Wantage now all filled in and built over.
 It was used as a weighbridge, office, coal merchants and dates back to soon after the canal was built into Wantage in around 1810.
-There are various canal artefacts on display as well as information displays on the industrial archaeology of the wharf area, i.e. not just the canal but also the Flour Mill opposite as well.
+There are various canal artefacts on display as well as information displays on the industrial archaeology of the wharf area, i.e. not just the canal but also the Flour Mill opposite.
 The name of the museum is taken from the enamel sign on the front of the building advertising the West of England Sack Hiring Company.